CloudM-Migrate/documentation/Endpoint-Configuration-Guides/DropBox.md

 ---

-### Migrating to Microsoft 0365 Section
+### Migrating to Microsoft 0365 Section.

-If Micosoft is the destination Please follow the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">0365Tenant</a>
+Microsoft is the destination for Microsoft as the destination refer to to the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">0365 Tenant Endpoint Configuration</a>

-Enter your user's full email address within the Export Name field.
-If you have already created your Office 365 users then you will just need to enter their username.
+Enter the users full email address within the Export Name field.
+If this has already been created please use the Office 365 users you will need to enter their username.

-*If this fails information has been entered incorrectly and will need to be corrected.*
+If this fails validate the information has been entered correctly.

 ---
 ### Dropbox Teamspaces

-*Dropbox has recently made changes where Team Spaces folder structure may not appear in purple as previously used too.
-Dropbox support should be able to confirm if this is being used in a client's Dropbox enviroment if encountering errors when moving folders during a migration.*
+Dropbox has recently made changes where Team Spaces folder structure may not appear in purple as previously used too.
+Dropbox support should be able to confirm if this is being used in a client's Dropbox enviroment if encountering errors when moving folders during a migration.